-Blood is thicker than water, and in the case of the Birdsey twins, this quote is seriously tested.
-In six episodes I Know It’s a Lot of Truth explores the tumultuous relationship between two brothers and presents major themes such as depression, sorrow and love.
+Blood is thicker than water, and this quote is seriously tested in the case of the Birdsey twins.
+In six episodes, I Know It’s a Lot of Truth explores the tumultuous relationship between two brothers and presents major themes such as depression, sorrow, and love.
 There are great juxtapositions throughout the drama, and the flashbacks work well to add more depth and discover what happened in the past to put these two brothers on the path they eventually chose.

-The story begins with the introduction of our two main characters, Dominic and Thomas Birdseye.
+The story introduces our two main characters, Dominic and Thomas Birdseye.
 The series begins with a dark and shocking moment in the library where Thomas reads passages from the Bible and cuts off his hand.

 This finally sets the tone and mood for what follows when Dominic fights the authorities to prevent his brother from being transferred to a safer and stricter psychiatric hospital.

 This lays the foundation for this emotional story, but the underlying themes go further.
-The 6 episodes dissect the layers to reveal a very raw and emotional core, as evidenced by the luggage Dominic had with him all these years.
-For some it may be a bit slow, but the writing with the hieroglyphs is fantastic and the light work of Mark Ruffalo.
+The 6 episodes dissect the layers to reveal a raw and emotional core, as evidenced by Dominic’s luggage all these years.
+For some, it may be a bit slow, but the writing with the hieroglyphs is fantastic, and the light work of Mark Ruffalo.

 Like the game of chess itself, each episode advances the story.
 We have followed the young orphan Elizabeth Harmon over the years as she participates in chess tournaments and tries to prove that she is the best in the world.
-On paper it is a simple story that is played over and over again in different media.
-Here Beth seems to have regained fresh legs, thanks to an equal wave of femininity and a tormented and tortured past that she has overcome.
+On paper, it is a simple story that is played repeatedly in different media.
+However, here Beth seems to have regained fresh legs, thanks to an equal wave of femininity and a tormented and tortured past that she has overcome.

 The episodes unfold at a perfect pace, a lot of effort is put into making each character interesting, and the plot ends beautifully for a completely satisfactory conclusion.
 It is undoubtedly a must and one of the best since 2020.

-In a year that has already given us so much Korean content, it is not a bad thing to say that the Fleur du Mal is among the best.
-It is a romantic, dramatic and action-packed thriller that somehow combines all these genres without getting lost in its own complex plot.
+In a year that has already given us so much Korean content, it is not wrong to say that the Fleur du Mal is among the best.
+It is a romantic, dramatic, and action-packed thriller that somehow combines all these genres without getting lost in its own complex plot.

-The story itself unfolds as a mixture of procedural thriller and cat-and-mouse thriller.
+The story itself unfolds as a mixture of procedural thrillers and cat-and-mouse thrillers.
 Baek Hee Seong is a man with a very dark past.
-Hee Seong seems to be happily married to Police Detective Ji Won, and her loving daughter Eun Ha gives her a semblance of normal life.
+However, Hee Seong seems to be happily married to Police Detective Ji Won, and her loving daughter Eun Ha gives her a semblance of normal life.

 Only a series of unsolved murders suggest that Hee Seong is behind it.
-By assuming a false personality and the inability to feel emotions, it soon becomes clear that Hee Sung is not at all what he seems to be.
+Assuming a false personality and the inability to feel emotions makes it clear that Hee Sung is not at all what he seems to be.
 Could he be responsible for these murders?
 Or is there something else at work here?

 Giving much more would be to do the story a disservice, but suffice it to say that this is an essential thriller that you will want to follow to the end.

-Not only are these episodes well written, but they are undoubtedly among the best that this anthology has ever published and once again set the bar high for other fertile anthologies such as Black Mirror to strive for success.
+These episodes are well written, but they are undoubtedly among the best that this anthology has ever published.
+Once again, they set the bar high for other fertile anthologies such as Black Mirror to strive for success.

 From a multi-layered and twisted story about witches to a judge who is forced to make a terrible decision, there is a lot of variation within the relatively simple framework of each story.
 Like Inside No 9, the plots are never as simple as one might think, and the various twists and turns at the end are impeccable.
-This time, however, he is much more self-confident, as the duo plays several times during the season.
+However, he is much more self-confident this time, as the duo plays several times during the season.
 It’s pure science fiction genius and a top position on that list.

-Divided into 12 episodes of about 30 minutes each, Normal follows the trials and tribulations of Irish teenagers Marianne and Connell as they navigate life and try to find romance.
-It is a beautiful, realistic and sometimes incredibly moving series that makes the most of the limited time to create a breathtaking drama.
+Divided into 12 episodes of about 30 minutes each, Normal follows the trials and tribulations of Irish teenagers Marianne and Connell, navigating life and trying to find romance.
+It is a beautiful, realistic, and sometimes incredibly moving series that makes the most of the limited time to create a breathtaking drama.

-Last year’s second season was almost perfect, and the intensity of some of these episodes, coupled with the additional delays, gave Dark a much more complex appearance, and the whole ended with a powerful cliffhanger.
+Last year’s second season was almost perfect, and the intensity of some of these episodes, coupled with the additional delays, gave Dark a much more complex appearance.
+The whole ended with a powerful cliffhanger.

-With this cliffhanger comes a third and final season that not only completes things satisfactorily, but does so with enough subtlety and drama to be one of the best time travel series of 2020 and easily one of the best time travel series ever made.
+With this cliffhanger comes a third and final season that completes things satisfactorily and does so with enough subtlety and drama to be one of the best time travel series of 2020 and easily one of the best time travel series ever made.

-There is a lot of symbolism, depth and discussion that point to a dissection, but suffice it to say that Dark ensures that it ends with a triumphant roar to deliver a phenomenal performance on the small screen that will be difficult to surpass in the future.
+There is a lot of symbolism, depth, and discussion that point to dissection, but suffice it to say that Dark ensures that it ends with a triumphant roar to deliver a phenomenal performance on the small screen that will be difficult to surpass in the future.

 Who would have thought that an innocent paragliding incident would cause such a stir in the world of K-drama?
-Crash Landing On You has been praised by many as the crown jewel of 2020 – and not for nothing.
+As a result, crash Landing On You has been praised by many as the crown jewel of 2020 – and not for nothing.

-Crash Landing On You effortlessly combines romance, action and comedy into a heady cocktail of fun.
+Crash Landing On You effortlessly combines romance, action, and comedy into a heady, fun cocktail.

 The main character is Se Ri, a wealthy South Korean who is in a strange country with strange people.
 As she learns more about the North Koreans she lives with, she gets caught up in a dangerous game of cat and mouse and tries desperately to return home.

-There is a remarkable overlap between North and South Korean values, with the second part of the show messing everything up.
-This paves the way for one of the smartest comedies and the most heartbreaking sadness to appear on the small screen in 2020.
+There is a remarkable overlap between North and South Korean values, with the show’s second part messing everything up.
+However, this paves the way for one of the smartest comedies and the most heartbreaking sadness to appear on the small screen in 2022.

-Crash Landing On You contains all the twists and turns that will leave you speechless, in tears or joy – or even all three at once!
-Crash Landing is our choice for the best television show of 2020.
+Crash Landing On You contains all the twists and turns that will leave you speechless, in tears of joy – or even all three at once!
+As a result, Crash Landing is our choice for the best television show of 2022.

-So here are our choices for the Top 40 TV shows of 2020.
-There have been some memorable successes, there have been strong succession seasons and there is a lot of international competition for IP superiority.
-In the end, Crash Landing On You was a show that stole our hearts and voices.
-She delivered a sensational piece of Korean drama that, like no other series on this list, managed to break the mainstream and win over the international audience.
+So here are our choices for the Top 40 TV shows of 2022.
+There have been some memorable successes, there have been strong succession seasons, and there is a lot of international competition for IP superiority.
+But in the end, Crash Landing On You was a show that stole our hearts and voices.
+It delivered a sensational piece of Korean drama that, like no other series on this list, managed to break the mainstream and win over the international audience.

 Thank you all for your support and feedback throughout the year.
-The year 2020 has been an extraordinary year for television; a small glimmer of hope in an otherwise gloomy year for many people.
+The year 2022 has been an extraordinary year for television, a small glimmer of hope in an otherwise gloomy year for many people.